RedHatQE/tfacon/README.md

 __You can set this to True or False, if you set it to True tfacon will deal with the test items in a faster async non-blocking way, you can disable it to have a clearer view, but you will have a slower run compared to setting it to True__

 #### add_attributes
-__You can enable this to add an extra attribute "AI Prediction" to all the test items, the value of this attribute will be the prediction extracted from TFA Classifier__
+__You can enable this to add extra attribute "AI Prediction" and "Prediction Score" to all the test items, the value of this attribute will be the prediction extracted from TFA Classifier__

 ## Developer Guide